Calling Test

 Mistake 1: Waiting for a Sign

 God usually does not send neon signs.
-He sends wisdom, Scripture, counsel, peace, and opportunities.
-If you are waiting for a burning bush, you will miss the open door.
+He sends wisdom, Scripture, counsel, peace, and open doors.
+If you are waiting for a burning bush, you will walk right past the open door in front of you.

 Mistake 2: Comparing Your Purpose to Someone Else's

 Your purpose is yours.
-It will not look like anyone else's.
+It will not look like anyone else's, and it was never meant to.
 Stop comparing and start discovering.

 Mistake 3: Thinking Purpose Must Be Grand